Aims and Scope

 Preparation of Manuscript

-References, citations, and general style of manuscripts are to be prepared in accordance with the Publication Manual of the American Psychological Association (APA, 6th ed.) style.
+References, citations, and general style of manuscripts should be prepared in accordance with the Publication Manual of the American Psychological Association (APA, 6th ed.) style.
 Examples:

 Ellemberg, D., Leclerc, S., Couture, S., & Daigle, C. (2007).
 Prolonged neuropsychological impairments following a first concussion in female university soccer athletes.
 Clinical Journal of Sports Medicine, 17, 369–374.